Close Banner

 Smaller ships like the Disney Magic and Disney Wonder are easier to get around and feel more relaxed.
 Everything is just a short walk away, which can be great for families with young kids or guests who want a simpler onboard experience.
 These ships also carry fewer guests, which means fewer people getting off the ship at ports, especially noticeable at Disney's island destinations like Disney Castaway Cay and Disney Lookout Cay.
 When a smaller ship is the only one docked, the island feels more exclusive and less crowded.

-On the other hand, larger ships like the Dream, Fantasy, Wish, Treasure and Destiny have more to explore.
+On the other hand, larger ships such as the Dream, Fantasy, Wish, Treasure, Destiny and Adventure have more to explore.
 They offer more dining options, larger spas and fitness centers and the most variety when it comes to bars and lounges.

 Which Disney Ship is Best for Different Age Groups?